Multi-deck S17 standard. Insurance house edge calculated for 6-deck shoe. Source: Wizard of Odds, Blackjack Apprenticeship.

 | Basic strategy says | Always decline | Use when correct |

-The irony: the move that feels protective (insurance) hurts you, while the move that feels like quitting (surrender) helps you.
-Blackjack rewards counterintuitive thinking — and this is a perfect example.
+The move that feels protective (insurance) hurts you.
+The move that feels like quitting (surrender) helps you.
+Blackjack rewards counterintuitive thinking โ and this is a perfect example.

 Not every blackjack table offers surrender.
 Here's where to look: